tvillacruz/tonyvillacruzcom/content/blog/inspiration/index.md

 <div class="columns">
-<div class="column is-4">{{< web_summary title="Dean Attali: R-Shiny Expert / Software Tool Builder / Extreme Traveller" mylink="https://deanattali.com/" image="images/DeanAttali.png" size="600x" summary="Dean shares open source projects related to R's shiny package.
-He has a great post on setting up your own open source Shiny Server">}} </div>
+<div class="column is-4">{{< web_summary title="Dean Attali: R-Shiny Expert / Software Tool Builder / Extreme Traveller" mylink="https://deanattali.com/" image="images/DeanAttali.png" size="600x" summary="I've used Dean's website to learn how to setup an  open source Shiny Server,discovery new Shiny best practices, and leverage his developed R packages">}} </div>
-<div class="column is-4">{{< web_summary title="Alison Hill: Up and Running With Blogdown" mylink="https://alison.rbind.io/project/up-running-blogdown/" image="images/alisonhill.png" size="600x" summary="Alison shared a series about getting up and running with Blogdown.
-The workshop slides which are shared shows how to a Hugo site up and running with Netifly">}} </div>
+<div class="column is-4">{{< web_summary title="Alison Hill: Up and Running With Blogdown" mylink="https://alison.rbind.io/project/up-running-blogdown/" image="images/alisonhill.png" size="600x" summary="I referenced Alison's website while making the dive into Hugo for setting up my website.
+Alison shared a series about getting up and running with Blogdown using Hugo.
+I used her workshop slides for my approach on getting my Hugo site up and running with Netifly">}} </div>
 <div class="column is-4">
 {{< web_summary title="Roberto Jordaney: Personal blog for fun and profit" mylink="https://rjordaney.is/" image="images/rjordaney.png" size="600x" summary="Roberto created the Hugo Refresh theme.
-My site is is build on that theme as a foundation with some significant mods. ">}}
+My site is is build on that theme as a foundation with some significant mods.
+Roberto's Refresh theme aesthetic was a fit for me.
+He's also been helpful in provided feedback and fixes as I have used his theme">}}
 </div>

 </div>